alyshukry/pseudo-words/README.md

 4. Next: match "ep" to sequences → choose and append next letter
 5. Continue until desired length
 6. Append suitable ending fragment
+> 💡 **Fun fact:** The language of the sample text affects the output of the script, if you use a german sample text german pseudo-words will be generated.
 ## 🎮 Usage
 `generatePseudoWords(iterations, amount)`
 -   `iterations`_`(number)`_ – Roughly the length of each generated word (i.e., how many steps to build it)